athiranairm93/athiranairm93/README.md

-# 👋 Hello, Athira Nair M!
+# 👋 Hello, Athira Nair M
 ### 🚀 About Me
 #### I am a Data Science & Analytics enthusiast with a strong passion for transforming raw data into meaningful insights.
 With a solid foundation in machine learning, statistical analysis, and data visualization, I thrive on solving real-world problems through data-driven approaches.
 Currently, I am gaining hands-on experience as a Data Analyst intern, applying my skills to impactful projects.
 ## 💡 What I Do